codedragon/Puppy_career_talk/slides.md

 * Direction: Committed to coding, not sysadmin<!-- .element: class="fragment" data-fragment-index="1" -->
 * Goal: job where best practices and developer growth are valued<!-- .element: class="fragment" data-fragment-index="2" -->
 * Introvert, but clearly needed to figure out this networking thing<!-- .element: class="fragment" data-fragment-index="3" -->
-* Bang for you buck: interviews over whiteboarding<!-- .element: class="fragment" data-fragment-index="4" -->
+* Bang for your buck: interviews over whiteboarding<!-- .element: class="fragment" data-fragment-index="4" -->